plokhotnyuk/jsoniter-scala/README.md

 of derived codecs for ADT definitions that are nested in some classes or functions like [here](https://github.com/plokhotnyuk/jsoniter-scala/commit/db52782e6c426b73efac6c5ecaa4c28c9d128f48)

-Workaround is the same for both cases: don't enclose ADT definitions into outer _classes_ or _functions_, use the outer _object_ (not a class) instead
+Workaround is the same for both cases: don't enclose ADT definitions into outer _classes_ or _functions_, use the outer _object_ (not a class) instead.

-4. Scala.js doesn't support Java enums compiled from Java sources, so linking fails with errors like:
+5. Scala.js doesn't support Java enums compiled from Java sources, so linking fails with errors like:
 ```
 [error] Referring to non-existent class com.github.plokhotnyuk.jsoniter_scala.macros.Level
 [error]   called from private com.github.plokhotnyuk.jsoniter_scala.macros.JsonCodecMakerSpec.$anonfun$new$24()void